kobibarhanin/igit/README.md

 ## Compatibility
-igit is cross-platform → Windows, macOS, Linux
+igit is cross-platform → Windows, macOS, Linux.

-🤓: __windows users will get best experience with Windows Terminal / WSL__
+🤓 - __Windows users will get best experience with Windows Terminal / WSL__.

 ## Built with